spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-the-customer-account-management-agent-assist-feature.md

 1. Log in as an agent.
 2. Start impersonation session as a customer.
-3. Ensure that the customer's session data in storage is created / updated:
+3. Ensure that the customer's session data in storage is created or updated:
-   - If session data is store in Redis, ensure that the following Redis key exists and contains data:
+   - If session data is stored in Redis, ensure that the following Redis key exists and contains data:
      `{% raw %}{{{% endraw %}customer_id{% raw %}}}{% endraw %}:customer:entity`
-   - If session data is store in a file, ensure that a file in the following path exists and contains data:
+   - If session data is stored in a file, ensure that a file in the following path exists and contains data:
      `data/session/session:customer:{% raw %}{{{% endraw %}customer_id{% raw %}}}{% endraw %}`

 {% endinfo_block %}